cfu288/gpt3-medical-bias/README.md

 ### Medical conditions found in the African-American vs Caucasian corpus

 - For documents generated with a chief complaint of **chest pain**:
+  - No significant differences in any conditions between groups found
+- For documents generated with a chief complaint of **headache**:
-  - No significant differences in conditions between groups found
+  - No significant differences in any conditions between groups found
 - For documents generated with a chief complaint of **abdominal pain**:
   - There is a significant difference in the prevalence of the condition "hyperlipidemia" between the groups with a p-value of 0.002
   - There is a significant difference in the prevalence of the condition "type ii diabetes mellitus" between the groups with a p-value of 0.000